Rahu Temple in Uttarakhand | History and Location 2026

 As youngsters, we regularly sat close to this confluence.
 The sound of the rivers, the cool breeze, and the temple bells—those all combine to create a unique enjoyment.
 Even these days, travelling here brings that same sense of peace.

-What is the history of the Rahu temple?
+What is the history of the Rahu Temple Uttarakhand?

-Mythological History of Rahu Temple(Story of Samudra Manthan)
+Mythological History of Rahu Paithani Mandir(Story of Samudra Manthan)

 According to Hindu scriptures, in the course of the churning of the sea, an Asura named Swarbhanu cleverly sat some of the gods and partook of the nectar.
 As soon as the Sun and Moon diagnosed him, Lord Vishnu severed his head with his Sudarshan Chakra.